10 Tips for Enjoyable Solo Traveling

 8. You Don’t Need to Meet “Friendly Locals” to Have an Enjoyable Time

 Nowadays, it’s almost imperative for any write-up celebrating a destination to talk about how friendly and helpful locals are.
-I myself had a most memorable experience with an elderly couple when stranded in a Japanese mountain village.
+I myself had a most memorable experience with an elderly couple when stranded in a Japanese mountain village in 1998.

 Is Everybody That Unfriendly?